Session 8: Multi-Modal & Advanced RAG Variants - Test Solutions¶

 Explanation: Legal RAG systems must provide accurate citations and proper precedent analysis because legal professionals rely on precise references to cases, statutes, and regulations.
 Inaccurate citations could lead to serious professional and legal consequences.

-Why do medical RAG systems require safety pre-screening?
+Question 6: Why do medical RAG systems require safety pre-screening?

 A) To improve response speed